apache/sling-maven-enforcer-rules/README.md

 Checks that all dependencies have an explicitly declared scope in the non-effective pom (i.e. without taking inheritance or dependency management into account).
 Useful when the scope is no longer part of the `dependencyManagement` or in general to force making developers a distinct decision (e.g. prevents the default scope compile being used for test dependencies by accident).

+*This rule is part of `maven-enforcer-plugin` since version 3.2.1 [MENFORCER-423](https://issues.apache.org/jira/browse/MENFORCER-423), so should no longer be used from this module.*

 #### Parameters

 This rule does not support any parameters.